poring86/react-films/README.md

-# Getting Started with Create React App
+# Getting Started with React Movies

 React Films is an App that list all the trends of week from "the movie db" and was made with react and redux